vichi99/MicroPython/README.md

-# ESP8266
+# Description
+There is place for my own scripts for controlling `Nodemcu` device.

-Scripts for publishing data via MicroPython scripts from `Nodemcu` to mqtt broker.
+- [Publisher](https://github.com/vichi99/ESP8266/tree/master/publisher) Main script publishing by wifi measured data(DHT22) from Nodemcu via MicroPython to mqtt broker.

-# Deploy

-Loading scripts to ESP8266 device is desrcibed in this section [Utils](https://github.com/vichi99/utils/blob/master/Deploy_MicroPython_scripts_ESP8266.md)
+- [Utils](https://github.com/vichi99/ESP8266/tree/master/utils) Partial parts of codes for controll, connecting, publishing and measuring with `Nodemcu`.

+- Tip for flash and connect with `ESP8266` [is here.](https://github.com/vichi99/utils)